What to do with extra money each month? 11 ways to make your spare cash count

 If you don’t know this, then your money will probably drift away from you on……. stuff.

-When you have a goal, it will help pull or push your focus, energy and money in that direction.
+Having a goal will help pull or push your focus, energy and money in that direction.

-Let’s make sure the goals you have are building you a brighter future in every area of your life.
+Let’s make sure your goals build you a brighter future in every area of your life.

 Are there things you would like to achieve across the many areas of your life?